HarikrishnanBalagopal/rust-wasm-donut/README.md

-# Spinning 3D donut
+# Spinning 3D donut (Rust version)

-See it running at https://haribala.dev/asciidonut

-This implementation uses path tracing of signed distance functions to render the donut.
-Meant to be compiled into a WASM module and displayed on a website.
+This is the Rust version of https://haribala.dev/asciidonut

 ```
                                   -::;;;;;;;;;;::~-